nicolejpaz/magic-menu/README.md

 ### Release 6: CSS
 * Add CSS to make it beautiful.
 (At the minimum it should look like the mockup).

+### Release 7: Refactor to beautiful code
+* Go through your entire app and make certain that each line is as clear, concise, and readable as you can make it.

-### Release 7: Add A Feature
+### Release 8: Add A Feature
+This feature is optional.

-Choose **AT LEAST ONE** of more of the following features to add to your program.
+Choose one or more of the following features to add to your program.
 Be sure to document in your README which one you choose.

-1. Add Users (with encrypted passwords)
+1. Add Users with encrypted passwords.
-1. Add an API
+1. Add an API for an outside service.
-1. Add a Gem that YOU wrote
+1. Add a Gem that YOU wrote.
-1. Add Authentication (with Twitter or another service)
+1. Add Authentication (with Twitter or another service).
-1. Feature of your choice
+1. Feature of your choice.

 ## Helpful Resources
 * See the [resources file](https://github.com/fox-squirrels-2013/phase-2-guide/blob/master/resources.md) for our cohort.